kev5/Big-Data-Containers-Web-App/README.md

 6. The app does not interact with the broker itself, but it gets injected with the information from a secret.
 The app basically reads particular environment variables on start-up to get the information from a secret.

-Note: This web application is a part of [BU EC528 Cloud Computing](https://github.com/BU-NU-CLOUD-SP18/Big-Data-Containers) project: Big Data Containers.
+*Note*: This web application is a part of [BU EC528 Cloud Computing](https://github.com/BU-NU-CLOUD-SP18/Big-Data-Containers) project: Big Data Containers.